H-1B Lawyer

 After the worker has been approved for an H-1B visa or change of status, they can start working for their employer in the United States.
 The H-1B visa is valid for up to three years, and it can be renewed once for an additional three years.
 After that, the worker will need to return to their home country for at least one year before they can apply for another H-1B visa.

-Do You Need to Talk to an Immigration Attorney About Obtaining an H-1B Visa?
+Do You Need to Talk to an H-1B Immigration Lawyer?

 If you need to talk to an immigration attorney about getting an H-1B visa for a worker, we’re here to help.
 Call our office today to schedule a consultation; we can answer your questions about everything from LCAs to the visa process.